munshkr/gede/no-oscillators/no-osc-tutorial.md

 ###### $v1%8000 == 0

 you will hear a pop for every "pattern", since it returns 1 each time the modulus resets (8 times in one of our 64000 loop).
-If you get here, there should be no problem understanding the rythmic aspect of it.
+If you got this, there should be no problem understanding the rythmic aspect of it.

 ## Square waves